JetBrains/teamcity-documentation/topics/typed-parameters.md

 A "select one" or "select many" control to set the value to one of the predefined settings.

 To allow selection of multiple options, enable the _Allow multiple_ option.
 In the _Items_ field, specify a newline-separated list of items of the selector menu.
-Use the following syntax `label => value` or `value`.
+Use the following syntax `label => value` to display a human-readable label to represent a value or just `value` to display the value as is.

 ### Password Type